Duchess Potatoes: The Ultimate Amazing Recipe for 6

 Freezing and Storage

-If you have leftovers or want to prepare ahead of time, follow these tips for freezing and storage:- Storage: Store any leftovers in an airtight container in the refrigerator.
+- Storage: Store any leftovers in an airtight container in the refrigerator.
 They will remain fresh for up to 3 days.

 - Freezing: To freeze, place the piped potatoes on a baking sheet and freeze them until solid.
 Once frozen, transfer them to a freezer-safe bag or container.
 They can be stored for up to 3 months.